jcjimenezvadillo/NoaChess/CONTRIBUTING.md

 ---

-### 🤝 Código de conducta / Code of Conduct
+### 🤝 Code of Conduct / Código de conducta

-- Sé respetuoso y constructivo en todas las interacciones.
+- Be respectful and constructive in all interactions. / Sé respetuoso y constructivo en todas las interacciones.
-- No se tolerarán comportamientos discriminatorios o ataques personales.
+- Discriminatory behavior or personal attacks will not be tolerated. / No se tolerarán comportamientos discriminatorios o ataques personales.
-- Este proyecto apuesta por la diversidad y la colaboración abierta.
+- This project stands for diversity and open collaboration. / Este proyecto apuesta por la diversidad y la colaboración abierta.

 ---